daniwasonline/BioRPC/README.md

 ## Warning
 Fair warning, it is __HIGHLY RECOMMENDED__ to NOT be used on any platform besides Windows. macOS/Linux versions do exist (check the ``other`` branch), but versions are behind.

-## Legal warning?
+## Disclaimer
-**Please note that BioRPC is NOT at all developed or maintained by discord.bio.
-I just created this program because constantly having discord.bio in my status is annoying and I kinda like it with Rich Presence.**
+Note that BioRPC is in __no way or form__ developed by or affiliated with discord.bio.
+I just created this project so I could have a clean Rich Presence that displays my dsc.bio link, and decided to share this on GitHub.
+If anyone would like to continue contributing to this project, feel free to submit a PR!